UBC-DSCI/introduction-to-datascience-python/source/intro.md

 columns (or variables).
 In addition, there is a single row (or observation) for each language.
 The data are, therefore, in what we call a *tidy data* format.
 Tidy data is a fundamental concept and will be a significant focus in the remainder of this
-book: many of the functions from `pandas` require tidy data, including the `altair` package that we will use shortly for our visualization.
+book: many of the functions from `pandas` require tidy data, as does the `altair` package that we will use shortly for our visualization.
 We will formally introduce tidy data in the {ref}`wrangling` chapter.